DiamondLightSource/fast_dp/readme.txt

 intensities, a log file from Aimless for plotting the merging statistics and the information above in fast_dp.log.

+See also fast_rdp to rerun last steps to change choices.

 If you find fast_dp useful please cite 10.5281/zenodo.13039 as a DOI for the source code and / or: